-Examination of the art, culture, and history of various periods.
+Examination of the art, culture, and history of a designated period and region.
 Special attention will be given to art as a form of religious and cultural expression.
-Offered in conjunction with the Glencairn Museum.
-Course will be followed by a faculty-led, 2-3 week optional trip to study the chosen period and culture on site.
-Students finishing the course with the trip will receive one additional credit.
-3-4 Credits.
+Serves as an intellectual foundation for Fine Arts/History 161: Study Abroad.
+Offered in conjunction with Glencairn Museum.